 Will there be any cost for me to volunteer?

-No. You are expected to contribute your time, while Farmer to Farmer covers the expenses.
+No. You are expected to contribute your time, while F2F covers the expenses.

 What kind of housing is provided?